morrganlee/MoodStateMachine/README.md

 ### Overview
 This is a simple state machine that displays an image and a series of transitions that can lead to new states.
+This is edited from Mood States by Scott Kidall.
+Notes are below:

 It uses the p5.simpleStateManager.js library file, which does the heavy lifting: loading a CSV file with the various states and transitions in it.

 ### Add to your index.html: